 Which scheme you’re better off with depends on your situation.
 Use the childcare calculator to work out which type of support is best for you.

-You should apply for Tax-Free Childcare before cancelling your Universal Credit claim.
+Wait until you get a decision on your Tax-Free Childcare application before cancelling your Universal Credit claim.

 If you or your partner get a childcare bursary or grant or expect to do so within the next 3 months, you cannot get Tax-Free Childcare.

 If you apply for Tax-Free Childcare and someone else already gets free childcare for that child, their 15 or 30 hours will stop at the end of the next term.
 You will be eligible for 15 or 30 hours free childcare instead.

 If you have a partner